dark-side/sports-hub/sports_hub_portal/mobile_application_features/application_languages/user_stories/users_change_application_language/README.md

 ### Back to [Application languages](../../) feature

-# Allow users to change a language in the application
+# Allow users to view the application in supported languages

 - [Description](#description)
 - [Acceptance criteria](#acceptance-criteria)